OpsInnovate/learn-shell/README.md

 # learn-shell
-learning the basics of shell scripting
+learn the basics of shell scripting